How I Use Gmail in China in 2023 (despite it being blocked)

 Tips for Using a VPN in China

-If you decide to use a VPN while traveling around China (and I recommend that you seriously consider it), here are a few tips that I’ve picked up over the years of living in and traveling around China:
+If you decide to use a VPN such as ExpressVPN while traveling around China (and I recommend that you seriously consider it), here are a few tips that I’ve picked up over the years of living in and traveling around China:

 - Don’t Be Surprised if your VPN Acts Up.
 As I mentioned earlier, China loves to make VPN connections difficult.
 Sometimes I can’t connect to the server I want, so I just have to try a different server connection.
 Usually, this happens during sensitive anniversaries (i.e. June 4th) or while Congress is in session.

 - Get a Backup VPN if Necessary.
 For me, accessing the internet without censorship is vital to my business.
 For this reason, I have active subscriptions to two different VPN services: one that I use regularly and two that I use as backups.
 Every expat is different, but for me, my primary VPN is ExpressVPN and I have setup NordVPN as a very good backup.
-The reason I recommend these two is that they both offer 30 day money back guarantees for travelers.
+The reason I recommend these two is that they both offer 30-day money back guarantees for travelers.

 - Don’t Get Freaked Out.
 I get emails from travelers on a weekly basis that ask me if using a VPN in a hotel, or at a coffee shop or staying connected all the time will get them in trouble.
 Don’t get freaked out.
 I’ve never heard of any foreign expat getting in trouble for connecting to a VPN and the beauty is, the encrypted connection means they don’t know what you’re doing while you’re connected.

-Conclusion | Use Gmail in China
+Final Thoughts on Gmail in China

 If your company doesn’t already provide you with a VPN, it’s cheap and easy to purchase a personal VPN like ExpressVPN and use that to bypass censorship.

 The truth is that email isn’t as common in China as it is in the western world.
 Chinese people prefer to do business over messaging apps like WeChat and they really don’t care that Gmail is blocked.

 If that’s you, I hope this short tutorial on how to use Gmail in China has been helpful. :)